 Vocational Rehabilitation and Employment Program (VR&E)

-The Vocational Rehabilitation and Employment Services Program assists disabled and non-disabled veterans and their dependents/spouses in achieving successful readjustment into their lives while pursuing their educational goals which enables their successful transition into the civilian workforce by addressing issues that may prevent / hinder them from achieving otherwise.
+The Vocational Rehabilitation and Employment Services Program assists disabled veterans with training and education for the civilian workforce by addressing issues that may prevent / hinder them from achieving otherwise.

 EMU's On-Campus VR&E counselor serves the needs of our Veteran students and their families.
 Students can obtain information on educational and other available VA benefits.
 EMU's VR&E Counselor is available Wednesdays & Fridays from 8:00am – 4:00pm.
 A Comprehensive Evaluation can be completed on campus at the Military and Veteran Resource Center in 202 Pierce Hall.

 - Rasheen Clark, Vocational Rehabilitation Counselor, LMSW email@example.com

 - Melissa Spaulding, LMSW, VetSuccess on Campus Counselor, Melissa.firstname.lastname@example.org

 This checklist and our staff are here to assist you in acquiring your Veterans Education benefits so you will get the maximum amount of aid for funding your education.

 1. Apply for Admission to Eastern Michigan University Before you begin pursuing financial benefits, you'll want to make sure you've applied to the University.
 Visit the Admissions web site at http://emich.edu/admissions.
 Eastern Michigan waives the application fee for military veterans.
 If you have never attended a college or university you should apply as a freshman (although you will get transfer credit for your military training.
 If you have attended a college or university before you will apply as a transfer student.